liuyuchenzh/webpack-upload-plugin/README.md

 ## Intro

-This is a plugin for [webpack](https://github.com/webpack/webpack).<br>
+This is a plugin for [webpack](https://github.com/webpack/webpack).

-The main aim is to provide a tool to upload js/css files used in html to cdn, and then replace the reference with the corresponding cdn url.<br>
+The main aim is to provide a tool to upload js/css files used in html to cdn, and then replace the reference with the corresponding cdn url.

 ## Environment requirement

-node >= 7.4.0<br>
+node >= 7.4.0

 ## Install